Computer Systems (BSc Honours)

 A mandatory work placement takes place in Year 3.
 Placements for students are organised on a country-wide basis with a particular focus on Cork and Dublin.
 Students have been placed in France, Germany, Sweden and the USA.

 Helpful subjects with ‘problem solving skills’ or that require analytical thought, e.g. Mathematics, Science, Engineering, and Business.

 It is specialised and targeted toward a particular job market.
 If you feel that you would be interested in planning and designing the computer networks used to allow computers communicate all over the world then apply for this course.
-This programme has been designed such that its first year modules are common with other Level 8 computing courses at CIT.
-Therefore, having successfully completed Year 1, a student may be eligible to transfer to another Level 8 CIT computing course.
+This programme has been designed so that the first year curriculum is common for all degrees in the Department of Computer Science.
+This means that students can transfer to another programme in the Department in year two if they meet the CAO entry requirements for that programme when they enter CIT.
+This offers great flexibility for qualifying students who may wish to change programmes after year one.
 This flexibility allows a student to make a more informed decision one year into his/her studies.

-Suitably qualified graduates are eligible to apply for postgraduate research degrees at Master’s (MSc) or Doctoral (PhD) level where further specialisation in your preferred area of computing is possible.
-Suitably qualified graduates may also apply to:
+Suitably qualified graduates may also apply for: postgraduate research degrees at Masters (MSc) or Doctoral (PhD) level where further specialisation in your preferred area of Computer Science is possible.
+Suitably qualified graduates may also apply for these taught programmes: